-- Apply the avoidance mechanisms provided by ISO/IEC 24772-1:2024 55.5. - When pickling is applied to make objects persistent, use exception handling to cleanup partially written files. - Prefer the use of equality (==) to identity (is) and clearly document any use of identity. - Use the intern() function to enforce optimization when memory optimization is required for non-simple strings. - Consider using the id () function to test for object equality. - Forbid form feed characters for indentation.
+- Apply the avoidance mechanisms provided by ISO/IEC 24772-1:2024 55.5. - When pickling is applied to make objects persistent, use exception handling to cleanup partially written files. - Be aware of the difference between equality (==) and identity (is) and use them as appropriate. - Use the intern() function to enforce optimization when memory optimization is required for non-simple strings. - Consider using the id() function to test for object equality. - · Finalize all pools before destroying them. - Forbid form feed characters for indentation.